Self-Defi/Graduation-Vaults-Foundation/docs/gv-whitepaper.md

 ## 10. What Graduation Vaults Are Not

 Graduation Vaults are not:
-- Bank accounts
+- bank accounts
-- Investment products
+- investment products
-- Yield-generating systems
+- yield systems
-- Discretionary scholarship funds
+- discretionary scholarship funds

 They do not promise returns, performance, or outcomes.